Pbein/ChompChew2.0/docs/REBUILD_PLAN.md

 # 🏗️ ChompChew Rebuild Plan

+## 🏆 MVP Definition
+The Minimum Viable Product (MVP) will deliver the core personalized recipe discovery experience.
+The following features define the scope of the MVP:

+- **Core User Journey**:
+    - **Authentication**: Full sign-up and login capabilities.
+    - **Guest Experience**: Unauthenticated users can explore, but are prompted to sign up to save recipes.
+Saved items for guests can be temporarily stored locally.
+    - **Homepage**: A main page with a simple search bar and a personalized discovery feed of recipes.
+    - **Recipe Detail Page**: Users can click any recipe to view its full details.

+- **Personalization**:
+    - **Dietary Needs Profile**: A dedicated page for users to set their dietary preferences (avoided/embraced ingredients, diets, macro targets).
+    - **Personalized Discovery & Search**: The homepage feed and search results are tailored to the authenticated user's profile.

+- **Recipe Management**:
+    - **Save Recipes**: Users can save/bookmark recipes.
+    - **Cookbook Page**: A page where users can view their saved recipes.

+- **Monetization Strategy**:
+    - **Gated AI Generation**: The AI Recipe Generation feature is reserved for paying subscribers.
+This will be built post-MVP, but the business rule is established now.

+---

 ## **🎯 Rebuild Strategy**

 **Goal**: Start with a clean, minimal foundation and systematically add back features in a logical order that allows for proper testing, UI/UX design, and integration at each step.